Ruka-CFW/rk3128-cfw/README.md

 Loader ver:2.52	Loader Time:2020-05-26 18:26:07
 Upgrade firmware ok.
 ```
-* After the ```Upgrade firmware ok.``` message is displaed, the console will restart automatically with the new firmware.
+* After the ```Upgrade firmware ok.``` message is displayed, the console will restart automatically with the new firmware.

 # Editing existing images to enable hdmi compatibility **
 * All images should have 3 retroarch files on the retroarch.cfg folder (retroarch.cfg,retroarch_hdmi.cfg and retroarch_v3.cfg)